NG9-1-1 Back to Basics: What Are Next Generation Core Services?

 • The Border Control Function (BCF) provides security for the entire system, using admission control, firewalls, and other software tools to protect PSAPs from cybercriminals.

-• The Emergency Call Routing Function (ECRF) and Location Information Server (LIS) uses Geographic Information Systems (GIS) data to accurately route calls to the correct 9-1-1 center.
+• The Emergency Call Routing Function (ECRF), Emergency Service Routing Proxy (ESRP), and Location Information Server (LIS) use Geographic Information Systems (GIS) data to accurately route calls to the correct 9-1-1 center.

-• Additional Data Reporting (ADR) sends the telecommunication subscriber’s contact information to the 9-1-1 operator who answers their call.
+• The Additional Data Repository (ADR) contains the telecommunication subscriber’s contact information, which is sent to the 9-1-1 operator answering their call.

 When NGCS are used in conjunction with the Emergency Services IP network (ESInet) that connects landline, wireless, and VOIP callers to their closest PSAP, NG9-1-1 can offer benefits that legacy systems cannot.